R. L. Mosz is a self-published author of thought-provoking, dramatic fiction.

 Themes in my writing include healing from trauma and illness, family life, and clean romance.

+However, fiction is an excellent medium for imparting truth, and I strive to accomplish this with my novels.
 Each weave together experiences and events gleaned from my own life and the lives of others.

 Connections—a collection of five short stories—showcases difficult lessons learned while navigating the shoals of life.